Symptom: You get the error "Unable to connect to database requested" or a similar error message when starting FTK using the PostgreSQL database.

 - PostgreSQL 11.2

 - Make sure that the drives being used are formatted NTFS

 - If the PostgreSQL service isn't started, double-click on it, make sure the "Startup type" is set to Automatic, then click "Start".

-- If the service won't start, do the following:
+If the PostgreSQL service will not start, do the following:

-- Check the "ImagePath".
+3) Check the "ImagePath" value.
 It should look similar to the following:

-(Notes: The first underlined path is the location of PostgreSQL binaries.
-The second underlined path is the location of PostgreSQL data.)
+Note: The first underlined path is the location of PostgreSQL binaries.
+The second underlined path is the location of PostgreSQL data.

-- If either of the underlined paths are pointing to an incorrect location, double-click "ImagePath" to edit the value, then modify it appropriately.
+4) If either of the underlined paths are pointing to an incorrect location The service will not start, you will need to correct the path in Windows

 - If the PostgreSQL service will still not start, there may be minor corruption, requiring the transaction logs be reset.

 - If the PostgreSQL starts then stops immediately, reboot the machine and see if it will start.